Curstantine/configuration/confls/specs/environment.md

 For files that access `/boot/` and other directories inaccessible by the user.

-Changes done to this directory could be controlled by passing a `--no-root` flag to `confs`.
+Changes done to this directory could be controlled by passing a `--no-root` flag to `confls`.